Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Operator Formalism and Supplement

-We can now state our supplemental identity formally.
-An \emph{unconditional unifying} of identity for $(\hat U,\hat D,\hat R)$ would be a projector $\Pi$ satisfying $[\hat U,\Pi]=[\hat D,\Pi]=[\hat R,\Pi]=0$: preserved by every operation the system performs on its states.
-A \emph{supplemental unifying} is one where only some of these commute, typically those treated by an external frame as constitutive.
+An \emph{unconditional unifying operator} of identity for $(\hat U,\hat D,\hat R)$ is a projector $\Pi$ satisfying $[\hat U,\Pi]=[\hat D,\Pi]=[\hat R,\Pi]=0$: preserved by every operation the system performs on its states.
+A \emph{supplemental unifying} is one where only some of these commute.
+In this sense, the identity of such self-modifying systems is supplemental.